Black Hole Shadow with Soft Hair: Analytical Approach to solve the shadow of black hole with linear supertranslation hair

 To proceed with the above matching and solving steps in the perturbative expansion of $C$, i.e., \be \Theta= \Theta_0 + \Theta_1\;, \qquad \Psi=\Psi_0 + \Psi_1 \ee where the subscripts $0$ and $1$ denote the leading and first order results, respectively.
 At the leading order we obtain the known result for the Schwarzschild black hole, \be \sin\Theta_0 = \sqrt{ 27 (r_O-2) \over r_O^3 }\;, \qquad \sin\Psi_0 = {\csc\theta_O \over 3\sqrt{3}} b_0 \ee where we define the impact parameter \be b_0:={L_z \over E}\;. \ee Thus, as we change $b_0$, the light-ray delineates the shape of shadow on the celestial image plane.
 From \eq{shadow0} and \eq{sdmap} it is easy to see that the shadow is a perfect circle of radius $r_{shadow}=2 \tan\Big({1\over 2}\sin^{-1}(\sqrt{ 27 (r_O-2) \over r_O^3 })\Big)$.

-Note that in arriving the above results, we have taken the advantage of the integrability of the geodesic equations because of the full spherical symmetry of background spacetime.
-Once the soft hair is included, the polar symmetry gets lost, so that the null condition \eq{HJeq-C} can no longer be separated as the case for the zeroth order.
-Thus, we only have two first order equations of motion for the light-ray geodesic, namely, \eq{phi-geo-C} and \eq{HJeq-C}.
-If these two equations are linearly independent, then we have two equations to solve $(\Theta_1,\Psi_1)$.
-Otherwise, it is impossible to obtain the shadow in the algebraic way, and we can only rely on the numerical ray-tracing method.
+Note that in arriving the above results, we have taken the advantage of the separability of the geodesic equations because of the full spherical symmetry of background spacetime.
+Once the soft hair is included, the polar symmetry gets lost, so that the null condition \eq{HJeq-C} can no longer be separated as the case of the zeroth order.
+Despite that, in Appendix \ref{app_Carter}, by coordinate transformation from the Schwarzschild metric to the CLI metric, we can obtain two separate but non-decoupled equations.
+Overall, we have three first-order equations of motion for the light-ray geodesic, namely, \eq{phi-geo-C}, \eq{Carter_CLI}, and \eq{radial_CLI}.